Designated complaints

 False

-Designated complainants are able to make designated complaints to the Australian Competition and Consumer Commission (ACCC) under the designated complaints function.
+Designated complainants can make designated complaints to the Australian Competition and Consumer Commission (ACCC) under the designated complaints function.

 About designated complaints

-The ACCC administers and enforces the Competition and Consumer Act 2010 (the Act).
+The ACCC enforces the Competition and Consumer Act 2010 (the Act).

 The Australian Government created the designated complaints function to empower designated complainants (such as consumer or small business advocates) to submit designated complaints to the ACCC.